 The film is anchored by a powerful, nuanced performance by lead actress Piercey Dalton, who brings an understated screenplay to life.
 She lets Tessa’s conflicting thoughts and feelings flicker across her face as Tessa clearly tries her best to appease everyone and advocate for the workers she oversees.
 But she’s torn between what she knows is right and what is expedient.
 Dalton’s face is increasingly weighed down by the situation, and when she’s faced with an untenable dilemma, she makes a life-altering choice.

-“A Foreman” is resolutely un-melodramatic, but it effectively dramatizes what it means to live and act with integrity in a world where there are nothing but shades of gray.
+Nominated for a 2017 Student Academy Award, “A Foreman” is resolutely un-melodramatic, but it effectively dramatizes what it means to live and act with integrity in a world where there is nothing but shades of gray.
 Focused on character and committed to authenticity, the film gains its power by narrowing its scope to one pressure cooker of a decision, effectively playing it out almost entirely in real-time within the inner life of a pivotal character.
 There are no easy answers for our foreman — or for an endangered sector of American life in general — and at the end of the story, there are also no more illusions that there ever could be.